SaravananRajaraman/learn/ES6-The_Right_Parts/Symbols, Iterators & Generators.md

 ### Iterators

-Its an obj that has
+Its an obj that has an .next() on it.

 Symbol.iterators